NewEnglandTravelPlanner.com Logo

-The weather continues cold (like January), probably with snow and ice.
+The weather continues cold (like January) in New England, probably with snow and ice.
 The numerous cold, brilliant sunny days are great for outdoor activities if you dress warmly.

 With luck, New England enjoys a brief mid-winter thaw in January or early February.